loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 - loopback-connector-*
 - loopback-component-explorer

-Management of these artifacts is a key part of LoopBack but it's beyond the scope of Express and we have to introduce our own ways to manage them as they are added to LoopBack.
-Express helped LoopBack quickly got off the ground and grew with good success.
-But LoopBack needs a more flexible foundation to further build out its capabilities and ecosystem.

-LoopBack manages more and more artifacts across different modules.
-The following are a list of built-in types of artifacts that LoopBack support out of box:
+LoopBack manages various artifacts across different modules.
+The following are a list of built-in types of artifacts that LoopBack 3.x supports out of box:

 - Model definitions/relations: describes data models and their relations
 - Validation: validates model instances and properties
 - Model configurations: configures models and attaches them to data sources
-- Datasources: configures connectivity to the backend
+- Datasources: configures connectivity to backend systems
-- Connectors: implements interactions with the underlying backend
+- Connectors: implements interactions with the underlying backend system
-- Components: wraps a module
+- Components: wraps a module that be bootstrapped with LoopBack
 - Remoting: maps JavaScript methods to REST API operations
-- ACLs
-- Express middleware like actions
-- Utility functions
+- ACLs: controls access to protected resources
-- Built-in models
+- Built-in models: provides set of prebuilt models such as User, AccessToken, and Role
-- Remote hooks
-- CRUD operation hooks
-- Connector hooks

 - Hooks/interceptors
   - Express middleware
   - remote hooks
   - CRUD operation hooks
   - connector hooks
 - Security integration
   - Identity and token management
   - Authentication schemes
     - Passport component for various authentication strategies
-  - Authorization (ACL)

 - Storage component for various local/cloud object storage systems
+  - Local file system
+  - Amazon S3
+  - Rackspace
+  - Azure
+  - Google Cloud
+  - OpenStack
+  - IBM Cloud Object Storage
-- Push component for IOS and Android push notifications
+- Push component for mobile push notifications
+  - iOS
+  - Android

-- Different api styles
+- Different API styles
-  - jsonapi.org
+  - REST
   - gRPC
   - GraphQL

-Metadata for these artifacts form the knowledge base for LoopBack to glue all the pieces together and build some magic to deal with API use cases.
+Metadata for these artifacts form the knowledge base for LoopBack to glue all the pieces together and build capabilities to handle common API use cases.

-Representation of such knowledge base is the most critical construct for LoopBack.
-This knowledge base will bring all internal and external build blocks together by providing a consistent way to contribute and consume.
+How to represent the metadata and their relations is the key responsibility of the LoopBack core foundation.
+It needs to provide a consistent way to contribute and consume such building blocks.

+### Key Ingredients for the Core

+The core foundation for LoopBack 4 is responsible for managing various artifacts independent of the nature of such artifacts.

 - A consistent registry to provide visibility and addressability for all artifacts
-- Extensibility
-- Ability to compose with dependency resolution

-- Visibility

-  Each artifact has a unique address and can be accessed via a uri or key.
+  - Visibility: Each artifact has a unique address and can be accessed via a uri or key.
 Artifacts can also be visible at different scopes.

-- Extensibility

-  LoopBack artifacts are managed by types.
+  - Extensibility: LoopBack artifacts can be managed by types.
 New artifact types can be introduced.
 Instances for a given type can be added, removed, or replaced.

-- Composability
+Organizing artifacts in a hierarchy of extension points/extensions decouples providers and consumers.

+- Ability to compose with dependency resolution

-  It's common that one artifact has dependencies on other artifacts.
+  - Composability: It's common that one artifact has dependencies on other artifacts.
+With dependency injection or service locator patterns, the core will greatly simplify how multiple artifacts work together.

-- Pluggability
+- A packaging model for extensions

-  Extensions can be organized and contributed as a whole.
+  - Pluggability: Extensions can be organized and contributed as a whole.
 We need to have a packaging model so that extension developers can create their own modules as bundles and plug into a LoopBack application.

 ### Why not Express?